birdhumming/haiyang/README.md

 ```

-my code which is working:
+my code which is working: must watch his video and watch his code both to get it working!!!

 ```
 class Solution {